-A look at what getting professional investment advice costs in New Zealand
+A look at professional investment advice costs in New Zealand

 Not only did they not freely disclose what they charged for their services...they also mandated that when you do manage to find out: you aren’t to tell anyone else what their fees are.